ahlstromcj/seq66/README.md

     *   Handles stopping and saving>
     *   Handles display of details about the session.

-##  Internal

-    *   More consistent use of modern C++, auto, and lambda functions.
-    *   Additional performer callbacks to reduce the need for polling.
-    *   A ton of clean-up.

 ##  Multiple Builds

     *   ALSA/JACK: `qseq66`
     *   Command-line/daemon: `seq66cli`
     *   PortMidi: `qpseq66`
     *   Windows: `qpseq66.exe`

+##  New Features

+    *   Transposable triggers for re-using patterns more comprehensively.
+        Works with Song Export.
+Can be disabled in the 'rc' file.
+    *   See **Recent Changes** below.

+##  Internal

+    *   More consistent use of modern C++, auto, and lambda functions.
+    *   Additional performer callbacks to reduce the need for polling.
+    *   A ton of clean-up.

 Seq66 uses a Qt 5 user-interface based on Kepler34 and the Seq66 *rtmidi*
 (Linux) and *portmidi* (Windows) engines.
 MIDI devices are detected,